-The needs assessment will include specific details for housing and infrastructure.
+The needs assessment includes specific details for housing and infrastructure.
+However, infrastructure needs previously identified have since been met.
 Economic revitalization needs have been and/or will be addressed by the City of Fort Worth Economic Development Department and is not included as a part of this plan.
-It will take into consideration pre-disaster needs in addition to unmet recovery needs resulting from the 2021 Winter Storm.
+It will take into consideration pre-disaster needs in addition to unmet recovery needs resulting from the 2021 Winter Storm, on the condition that all activities funded with CDBG-DR must have a tieback to the 2021 Winter Storm.
 It will analyze assistance that may be available to affected communities and individuals, such as insurance, other federal assistance, or other possible funding sources.
-As additional data becomes available, minor adjustments or substantial amendments to the Action Plan will be proposed.
+As additional data becomes available, non-substantial adjustments or substantial amendments to the Action Plan will be proposed.
+This is the first substantial amendment to the Action Plan.